AhmedRaja1/Browser-Extension-Add-On-Development/README.md

 # Browser-Extension-Add-On-Development
 Extensions / Add-Ons development for browsers.
-A complete boilerplate to get started!
+A complete boilerplate to get started!!!

 # Screenshot